 Debit Cards and Credit Cards – Pros and Cons

-Lately the use of debit cards has surpassed the usage of credit cards.
-According to something called the Nilson Report, consumers are more cash strapped than prior years and that and the age of the consumers has led to a more broad use of debit cards.
+Lately, the use of debit cards has surpassed the usage of credit cards.
+According to something called the Nilson Report, consumers are more cash strapped than prior years, and that and the age of the customers has led to a more broad use of debit cards.
 The younger consumer is more used to having a debit card in his or her wallet.
 They use the debit card as consumers once used checks from their check book.
 They whip it out for small purchases and use the credit card to spread a larger purchase out over time.
 Which is best?
 Most financial advisors say neither; it is best to use cash.
-They also advise that the consumer pick the card that fits his/her need.
+They also advise that the consumer picks the card that fits his/her need.
 So, how do you determine that?

 Always remembering that cash has no hidden fees or interest, you can be certain that you have read the fine print on your credit card account or even your debit card account.
 The first thing is to know the cost of using either one to make your purchases.
 Does your credit card have any hidden charges that you need to be aware of?
 What about your debit card?
 Let’s look at the two below.